JACK & QUILL

 NOT FOR PROFIT

-By producing written content that informs, persuades and inspires, Jack & Quill can help you to succeed in furthering the causes that are important to you, and because we want to see good people excel where it matters most, we offer a discounted rate to not-for-profit organisations.
+By producing written content that informs, persuades and inspires, Jack & Quill can help you to succeed in furthering the causes that are important to you, and because we want to see good people excel where it matters most, we offer a discounted rate to not-for-profit cultural organisations.

 Left: Todd Stuart, Sculpture of the Artist as a Hand, silicon bronze, 39 x 30 x 26 cm